kehindeowoeye/ltsfw/README.md

 scikit-learn==0.19.1.

 # Training and Testing
-python eval.py will train the model and test the target data over 5 iteratioons.
+python eval.py will train the model and test the target data over 5 iterations.
-Note that the result may be a bit higher or lower than the one reported in the paper due to some randomness issues.
+Note that the result may be a bit higher or lower than the one reported in the paper due to some randomness issues but should converge to that value over longer iterations.

 # Citation
 @article{owoeye2019learning,